NxPKG/khulnasoft-docs/content/analytics/analytics-engine/get-started.md

 ## 1. Enable Analytics Engine for your account

-* Log into the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
+* Log into the [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select your account.
 * Go to **Workers & Pages**.
 * In **Overview**, find **Analytics Engine** in the right side bar and select **Set up**.
 * Select **Enable Analytics Engine**